 Other areas of counselling I deal with

-I also offer three places for concessions, which are reserved for people on a low income.
+I also offer two places for concessions, which are reserved for people on a low income.
 Please do let me know if this would be helpful to you.

 Whilst I am working towards inclusion in the UKCP's Professional Register for Supervisors, I can offer low-cost supervision to counsellors, psychotherapists, and anyone working in the caring professions.
 Please contact me for details.

 Mindfulness can be defined as "a compassionate and non-judgemental awareness of the present moment" (Jon Kabat-Zinn).